Pikey Peak Short Trek: 9 Days In The Khumbu Region

 One of the attractions of the Peak Pikey trip is the sacred lake known as Dudh Kunda.
 The lake was named Dudh Kunda, which means "Milk Lake" in Nepali because it appears white due to its location in the shadow of Mount Numbur.
 Additionally, the flora and wildlife of this area are diversified.
 This area is home to five distinct rhododendron species.
 The spring is the ideal season to witness the stunning blooms.
 You will also have the opportunity to witness the Sherpa celebration known as Dumjee during this period.
 The monks engage in a very captivating religious dance known as Chham.
 Pikey Peak trek is relatively cost-affordable in the Everest region trekking.
 Cost can be increased as per your luxury and change in any long itinerary.

-Which Is The Best Season For Pikey Peak Trek?
+Which Is The Best Season For Pikey Peak Hike?

 Although it is possible to trek Pike Peak throughout the year, the ideal times to go are in the fall (September to November) and spring (March to May).
 Clear skies, perfect weather, and great views of the Himalayan mountains are all available throughout these months.